isaac-chung/isaac-chung.github.io/src/pages/index.md

 </center>

 ## Hi!👋 I'm Isaac.
 I am currently a Senior Research Engineer at [Clarifai](https://www.clarifai.com/), where I work on improving our vector search capabilities and enabling new generative AI tech in production.
 Previously, I led custom enterprise solution development for visual search, built multi-modal retrieval systems, and helped maintain ML inference systems for LLMs and computer vision models.
-I have spoken at various Python and ML conferences in Europe.
+I have spoken at various Python,  ML conferences and meet ups in Europe.
 Our stack includes Python, Docker, Kubernetes, PostgreSQL, and Go.

 My background is in Aerospace Engineering and Machine Learning and I hold undergraduate (B.A.Sc in EngSci) and graduate (M.A.Sc) degrees from the University of Toronto.